 Membership Requirements

 Minimum Statewide Requirements.
-Membership in the Chapter shall be achieved by completing the Texas Master Naturalist State minimum requirements of 40 hours of combined classroom and field experiences, 8 hours of Advanced Training and 40 hours of volunteer service.
+Membership in the Chapter evolves through stages and shall be achieved by completing the Texas Master Naturalist State minimum Chapter Training requirements of 40 hours of combined classroom and field experiences, plus initial certification requirements of 8 hours of Advanced Training and 40 hours of volunteer service.
 (Reference ‘Master NaturalistTM Program ’, Chapter Management Guidelines, Requirements section)

 Membership in the Chapter is open to qualifying individuals regardless of race, age (must be 18 years of age or older), sex, religion, disability, or national origin.